Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

     The cron string that specifies how frequently the method should be called.
 Check the cron string format on https://crontab.guru/.

+- timeout: `number` **Optional**

+  Specifies how long a request should wait for a response in seconds.
+Default 30.
+[Pro Subscription](https://app.genez.io/billing) is required to change this configuration.

+- storageSize: `number` **Optional**

+  If this parameter is set, the execution environment will mount a storage disk with the specified size.
+The storage is not persistent across requests.
+Pro Subscription is required to change this configuration.

+- instanceSize: `tiny` | `medium` | `large` **Optional**

+  Determines the amount of RAM allocated to the execution environment.
+Default `tiny`.
+[Pro Subscription](https://app.genez.io/billing) is required to change this configuration.

+  tiny = 256MB RAM

+  medium = 512MB RAM

+  large = 768MB RAM

+- maxConcurrentRequestsPerInstance: `number` **Optional**

+  Specifies the number of concurrent requests that can be served simultaneously by an execution environment.
+Default 10.
+[Pro Subscription](https://app.genez.io/billing) is required to change this configuration.

 #### `environment`: `Object` **Optional**

 The environment variables that will be set for the backend.